Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair: Introduction

-Frequency chirped (FC) laser pulses applied in the atom-laser interaction represents another possibility for performing AC.
-In this case, it is the frequency of the driving electromagnetic field(s) that is a key parameter governing the rearrangement of the atomic population among its quantum states.
-Although no perfect population trapping in ground states can be realized when AC is performed by FC pulses (like in the STIRAP-based schemes), numerous AC schemes were proposed with negligible atomic excitation\cite{Sola1999, Djotyan2004, Djotyan2008, Sandor2011}.
-The main advantage of these schemes is that due to the frequency chirp, they are not sensitive to resonance conditions and may be successfully utilized in media with both homogeneously and inhomogeneously broadened transition lines~\cite{Sandor2011}.
+FC laser pulses applied in the atom-laser interaction represent another possibility for performing AC.
+In this case, the frequency of the driving electromagnetic field(s) is the key parameter governing the rearrangement of the atomic population among its quantum states.
+Although perfect population trapping in ground states cannot be realized when AC is performed by FC pulses (like in the STIRAP-based schemes), numerous AC schemes were proposed with negligible atomic excitation\cite{Sola1999, Djotyan2004, Djotyan2008, Sandor2011}.

-The above mentioned works generally concentrate on AC in single atoms and neglect the back-action of the atoms on the laser fields along with other propgationg effects, such as interaction of the laser pulses with each other.
-The latter effects, however have to be taken into account when AC is performed in an optically thick medium~\cite{Fleischhauer1999, Demeter2007, Kozlov2009, Siddons2012}.
-In this case, preparation of the atoms of a medium in coherent superposition of the quantum states may significantly modify its optical properties leading to very interesting and important propagation effects, like electromagnetically induced transparency (EIT).
-In the EIT-based schemes (see~\cite{Marangos1998, Fleischhauer2000, Wang2004} and references therein), an intense laser-pulse (of constant carrier frequency) renders the whole medium transparent for a weak probe pulse in Raman resonance with the intense one.
-A nearly lossless propagation was also demonstrated for a \textit{single} FC laser pulse in optically thick media consisting of atoms with lambda-type structure of working levels (see Fig. (\ref{fig:lambda})) (lambda-atoms)~\cite{Demeter2007}.
-The two above mentioned schemes agree in the point that for even significant propagation distances, basically the same population-control mechanism is established in the atoms of the extended media, as it takes place for a single atom.
-The explanation is that the initial preparation of the atoms in the medium in both cases corresponds to a dark superposition of the ground states.
-This means that no excitation occurs in the atoms during the interaction, which significantly reduces the back-action of the atoms on the laser field.
-On the other hand, it has been shown that for a sufficiently intense laser pulse pair having constant frequencies in Raman-resonance with lambda-structured atoms, it is not indispensible that the atoms of the medium are initially prepared in the dark state: the envelopes of the laser pulses become distorted after propagating some distance in the medium in such a way that the initial preparation of the atoms correspond to a dark state forthe pulse-pair.
-In this sence, the interacting laser pulses become \textit{matched} to each other through the interaction with the atoms of the medium~\cite{Harris1994}.
+The above mentioned works generally concentrate on AC in single atoms and neglect the back-action of the atoms on the laser fields along with other propagation effects, such as interaction of the laser pulses with each other.
+The latter effects, however, have to be taken into account when AC is performed in an optically thick medium~\cite{Fleischhauer1999, Demeter2007, Kozlov2009, Siddons2012}.
+In this case, preparation of the atoms of a medium in coherent superposition of the quantum states may significantly modify its optical properties leading to very interesting and important propagation effects.